-Agricultural systems management (ASM) is the study of how physical systems (machinery, electrical power, soil and water) can be used most effectively in modern agricultural production.
-ASM blends the applications of physics, technology and physical systems with an emphasis on business management.
+Agricultural systems technology (AST, formerly ASM) is the study of how physical systems (machinery, electrical power, soil and water) can be used most effectively in modern agricultural production.
+AST blends the applications of physics, technology and physical systems with an emphasis on business management.

 The modern agricultural and food industry depends on many complex, automated and mechanical systems for successful operation.